TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Experiments

-\textbf{Hindsight-Optimal \rtx[s]. } Since \method is trained on hindsight-optimal reasoning length ($\mathsf{HORL}$) \rtx[s], it is natural to ask where \method lies on the accuracy-compression frontier relative to the ground-truth $\mathsf{HORL}$. \cref{fig:truncation} shows the accuracy with respect to \rtx progress.
-Each dot on the curves represents the average accuracy when each \rtx was truncated early, and the LRM was forced to give a final solution and final answer.
-We vary the truncation positions to cover the entire range of compression rates.
-The diamond-shaped dots represent the position of the first occurrence of \ans, and therefore represent the points where hindsight-optimal reasoning is achieved.
-As expected, the accuracy remains relatively constant after this point, suggesting that additional reasoning beyond \ans does not yield significant accuracy gains, if any.
-We plot \method alongside these curves to show how close it is to the hindsight-optimal \rtx length and performance.
-Notably, \method is close to hindsight-optimality for MATH-500, AIME25, and HumanEval, but is quite far from the hindsight-optimal compression rate for GPQA.
-This suggests that GPQA is a challenging dataset for \method to generalize to, but it might be improved with a more rigorous data curation process for GPQA-style questions. \looseness=-1
+\textbf{Hindsight-Optimal \rtx[s]. } Since \method is trained on hindsight-optimal reasoning length ($\mathsf{HORL}$) \rtx[s], it is natural to ask where \method lies on the accuracy-compression frontier relative to the ground-truth $\mathsf{HORL}$\chreplaced[id=AN]{, which is shown in \cref{fig:truncation}}{.
+Fig. \ref{fig:truncation} shows the accuracy with respect to \rtx progress}.
+Each dot on the curves represents the \chdeleted[id=AN]{average} accuracy when each \rtx was truncated early, and the LRM was forced to give a final solution and final answer. \chdeleted[id=AN]{We vary the truncation positions to cover the entire range of compression rates.} The diamond-shaped \chreplaced[id=AN]{markers}{dots} represent the position of the first occurrence of \ans, and therefore represent the points corresponding to hindsight-optimal reasoning\chdeleted[id=AN]{is achieved}.
+As expected, the accuracy remains \chdeleted[id=AN]{relatively} constant after this point, \chreplaced[id=AN]{showing}{suggesting} that additional reasoning beyond \ans does not yield \chreplaced[id=AN]{better performance}{significant accuracy gains\chdeleted[id=AN]{, if any}}.
+We plot \method alongside these curves to show how close it is to the hindsight-optimal \rtx length and performance. \chreplaced[id=AN]{Even though the $\mathsf{HORL}$ baseline is not achievable by any method in principle, \method is notably}{Notably, \method is} close to \chreplaced[id=AN]{it}{hindsight-optimality} for \chreplaced[id=AN]{all datasets.}{MATH-500, AIME25, and \chreplaced[id=AN]{GPQA}{HumanEval}, but is quite far from the hindsight-optimal compression rate for \chreplaced[id=AN]{HumanEval}{GPQA}.} \chdeleted[id=AN]{This suggests that GPQA is a challenging dataset for \method to generalize to, but it might be improved with a more rigorous data curation process for GPQA-style questions.} \looseness=-1

-\textbf{Latency Analysis. } We develop a vLLM-compatible implementation of \method, benchmark the latency and throughput, and compare with running the vanilla LRM in vLLM.
-The results are presented in \cref{tab:latency}.
-Both methods are evaluated on the same subset of MATH-500 questions with a batch size of 1, disabled prefix caching, and on a single GH200. \method halves the average latency over the vanilla LRM, but does incur a small overhead of 10.8\% for Qwen3-8B and 7.5\% for Qwen3-14B.
-However, as the base LRM size increases, \method incurs a proportionally smaller overhead since its architecture (a single transformer layer and an FFN) remains fixed. \looseness=-1